 We did not get completely lucky on our attempt to avoid crowds.
 While the tour was well organised and we spotted several proboscis monkeys with binoculars provided by the organisers, we only got glimpses of the wildlife – thanks to being squeezed into the boat with so many others and to our fellow passengers sticking their cameras everywhere.
 For some reason the boatman did not make any effort to make sure both sides of the boat get a good view so we didn’t get any decent photos.

-We saw some silver leaf monkeys, birds and a baby crocodile – apparently a rare spotting.
+There than the proboscis monkeys, we saw some silver leaf monkeys, birds and a baby crocodile – apparently a rare spotting.

 Unlike on Gaya Island, in Weston you get a beautiful sunset – if not blocked by the clouds.